FoundationDB/fdb-document-layer/docs/known-differences.md

 ## Unimplemented features

-Document Layer's feature set is focused on CRUD operations, indexes and transactions.
+Document Layer's feature set is focused on CRUD operations and indexes.
 Some of the important features missing are listed here.

 #### Aggregation framework
 The Document Layer does not implement the MongoDB® aggregation